 One final point to close this section: In other writings we often make use of end of statement, statement boundary, and similar expressions to refer to the time when integrity checking is done, among other things.
-In such contexts, statement is to be understood, in Tutorial D terms, to mean a <statement> that contains no other <statement> snested syntactically inside itself; i.e., it isn't a <case>, <if>, <do>, <while>, or compound statement.
+In such contexts, statement is to be understood, in Tutorial D terms, to mean a <statement> that contains no other <statement> no such contexts, statement is in the integrity inside itself; i.e., it isn't a <case>, <if>, <do>, <while>, or compound statement.
 In other words (loosely): Integrity checking is done at semicolons.